hummingbird-project/hummingbird-docs/Hummingbird.docc/Mustache/MustacheFeatures.md

     """
 let template = try MustacheTemplate(string: mustache)
 ```

-then `template.render(object)` will output
+Invoking `template.render(object)` outputs:
 ```
 * 0
 * 1970-1-1
 ```

-In this example the first part of the template calls lambda `time` and then uses `hour` from the return object.
-In the second part the `today` lambda returns a string which is then parsed as mustache and renders the year.
+The first part of the template calls the lambda `time` and then uses `hour` from the return object.
+In the second part the `today` lambda returns a string which is then parsed as a mustache template and renders the year.

 ### Rendering sections

-The mustache manual section for mustache lambdas when rendered as a section states.
+The mustache manual section for rendering lambdas as a section states:

 > Manual: When any value found during the lookup is a callable object, such as a function or lambda, the object will be invoked and passed the block of text.
 The text passed is the literal block, unrendered. {{tags}} will not have been expanded.
 >